What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 We could keep using constants but it is much better and more correct to use structures that are better suited for this.

-Also if we do the task with TypeScript, we can also change a little bit the type of the user.
+Also if we do the task with TypeScript, we can also change the type of user a little bit.
 This is *many times better* than using just strings.

 ```ts
 type User = {